 Ring Factory Elementary School is a public elementary school in Bel Air.
-511 students attend Ring Factory Elementary School and identify primarily as White, non-Hispanic; Asian/Pacific Islander; and Asian.
+511 children attend Ring Factory Elementary School and identify primarily as White, non-Hispanic; Asian/Pacific Islander; and Asian.
 1% of the Ring Factory Elementary School students are "limited in English proficiency."
-11% of the 511 students here have subsidized lunches.
-The ratio of students to teachers at Ring Factory Elementary School is 15:1.
+11% of the 511 students here get reduced lunch prices.
+The student to teacher ratio at Ring Factory Elementary School is 15:1.
 Homestead/Wakefield Elementary School is one of the nearest elementary schools.

 - Martial arts self defense

 - P.E. classes

 |Students eligible for free or reduced-price lunch program||11%||23%|

 The teachers work together well as a team and the principal is actively involved with the students.
 The PTA is very active and I am amazed at the things they are able to provide our students